abrahan-dev/posts/2022-11-10-simplicity-in-code.md

 - looping over a collection
 - generate a side effect

 As stated in the great book "The case against reality" by Donald Hoffman, _evolution optimises for fitness, not for truth_.
 Maybe programmers also optimise for something that is just an interface, not for discovering the truth underneath the abstraction.
-We depend heavily on space (computational structures repetition) and time (for loops).
+We depend heavily on space (computational structures repetition) and time (loops/recursion).

 I think true simplicity will come whenever we get rid of those (space and time).
 There is A LOT of repetition in every code base.
 We are always using the same code-phrases to achieve the same results like homogeneous transformations of inputs into outputs or performing side-effects.

 We spend a lot of time iterating over collections of data.
 What if we could just update every element of the collection in a single computational unit of time without any iteration at all?
-In that case we would need to accept that space and time are just beautiful abstractions, not reality.
+In that case we would accept that space and time are indeed beautiful abstractions, not reality.

 But hey, I'm just a programmer, not a physicist.